epfl-ada/ada-2024-project-kungfupandas24/README.md

 - Section 5 (Sexualization study): Fawzia, Leila and Edouard
 - Data story: Fawzia and others (TBD)
 - Final touches: Everyone

-## Questions for TAs:
-- What do you think of our success metric?
-Is it relevant?
-Do we have any ways of improving it?
-- Our main limitaion is the absence of information on revenue and costs, reducing our dataset to a few thousand datapoints.
-Is that still enough to infer significant results?